kovyrin/teleport-exec/RFD.md

 * `kill` - stops a remote command
 * `logs` - shows remote command's console output (use `-tail` to follow the log)

-The address of the server and the authorization token could be provided via command flags (e.g. `-addr string` and `-token string`) or via an environment variable.
+The address of the server and the client certificate to use could be provided via a command flag (e.g. `-addr string` and `-cert string`).

 #### Command examples

-Example commands (all assume a token is provided via a TOKEN environment variable):
+Example commands:

-* Get remote server status (very simple call that could be used to test connection to the service and troubleshoot service connections)
+* Get remote server status (a very simple call that could be used to test connection to the service and troubleshoot service connections)
   ```
   ./build/client server-status
   ```